Our swim sessions

 Things to know

 All swim sessions must be booked in advance via Nifty Entries.
-1 hour sessions are £4.
-Non‐members can sign up here for a week’s trial membership for free, which will allow you to book onto club sessions during that week, so come along and try it out first!
+1 hour sessions are £4.70 (+30p transaction fee).
+Non‐members can sign up here for 2 weeks’ trial membership for free, which will allow you to book onto club sessions during those 2 weeks, so come along and try it out first!

 The coaching team have adopted the ‘Swim Smooth’ methodology.
 This is a very highly regarded method developed over more than a decade in Australia and has been adopted by the BTF coaching team.